Ingredients:

 # Instructions:

-01 - Heat the olive oil in a large stockpot or Dutch oven over medium heat.
-Add the Italian sausage and cook until browned, about 3-5 minutes.
-Use a wooden spoon to break up and crumble the sausage as it cooks.
-Once browned, set the cooked sausage aside temporarily.
+01 - Heat olive oil in a large stockpot or Dutch oven over medium heat.
+Add the Italian sausage and cook until browned, about 3-5 minutes, using a wooden spoon to break it into crumbles as it cooks.
+Once browned, transfer the sausage to a plate and set aside, leaving some of the flavorful fat in the pot.

-02 - In the same pot, add the diced onion, peeled and diced carrots, and diced celery.
-Cook, stirring occasionally, until the vegetables have softened and become tender, about 4-5 minutes.
-This aromatic mixture, known as a mirepoix, forms the flavor base of the soup.
+02 - To the same pot, add the diced onion, carrots, and celery (this combination is known as mirepoix in French cooking or soffritto in Italian).
+Cook, stirring occasionally, until the vegetables have softened and the onions are translucent, about 4-5 minutes.

 03 - Stir in the minced garlic, dried basil, dried oregano, and dried thyme.
-Cook for about 1 minute, just until the herbs and garlic become fragrant.
-Be careful not to burn the garlic, as it can become bitter.
+Cook until fragrant, about 1 minute.
+Be careful not to burn the garlic, which can happen quickly and create a bitter flavor.

 04 - Return the cooked Italian sausage to the pot.
-Add the chicken broth, tomato sauce, diced tomatoes, water, ditalini pasta, and Parmesan rind.
-Season with salt and pepper to taste.
-The Parmesan rind will infuse the soup with a rich, savory flavor as it simmers.
+Add the chicken broth, tomato sauce, diced tomatoes with their juices, water, ditalini pasta, and the Parmesan rind.
+Season with salt and pepper to taste, keeping in mind that the Parmesan and sausage already contain salt.

-05 - Bring the mixture to a boil, then reduce the heat to maintain a gentle simmer.
-Cook, stirring occasionally to prevent the pasta from sticking to the bottom, until the pasta is tender, about 10-15 minutes.
-The exact time will depend on the pasta you're using, so check it occasionally for doneness.
+05 - Bring the soup to a boil, then reduce the heat to maintain a gentle simmer.
+Cook, stirring occasionally to prevent the pasta from sticking to the bottom, until the pasta is tender but still al dente, about 10-15 minutes.
+The exact time will depend on the pasta variety and brand.

-06 - Once the pasta is tender, stir in the drained and rinsed red kidney beans and Great Northern beans.
-Continue cooking for just 1-2 minutes until the beans are heated through.
-The combination of these two bean varieties adds different textures and flavors to the soup.
+06 - When the pasta is tender, stir in the drained and rinsed kidney beans and Great Northern beans.
+Continue to simmer until the beans are heated through, about 1-2 minutes.
+Remove and discard the Parmesan rind.

-07 - Remove the Parmesan rind before serving.
-Ladle the hot soup into bowls and top each serving with shaved Parmesan cheese.
-Serve immediately while hot, perhaps with some crusty bread on the side for dipping.
+07 - Ladle the hot soup into bowls and top each serving with a generous sprinkle of freshly shaved Parmesan cheese.
+Serve immediately with crusty bread on the side if desired.

 # Notes: